abbycabs/mozsprint-repo-template/README.md

 * Peer Learning: Participants work together, face to face, building interpersonal skills; Includes tools to foster peer learning and two way feedback; Facilitated by non-content expert
 * Real people in Real places: Offline study groups, meeting weekly; Hosted in publicly accessible space that local communities know

-## One part of the solution: OER
+## Here's where you can help

 Anyone can run a [learning circle](https://learningcircles.p2pu.org/en/).
-The first step is to choose which online course you would like to take in-person with others.
+The first step is to choose which online course to take in-person with others.

-There are seemingly thousands of online courses available...but where exactly?
-And, which ones are free, open, high quality, and available on-demand?
-When we mean "open" in terms of Open Educational Resource (OER), we mean "free and openly licensed educational materials that can be used for teaching, learning, research, and other purposes".
+However, there are thousands of online courses.
+Which ones are free, open, high quality, and available on-demand?
+Which ones are ideally suited as courses to take in-person?
+Which ones work best for those with minimal digital literacy?

+> When we mean "open" in terms of Open Educational Resource (OER), we mean "free and openly licensed educational materials that can be used for teaching, learning, research, and other purposes".
 Here's a few other definitions of [OER](https://wiki.creativecommons.org/wiki/What_is_OER%3F).

-Take a look at [our current course list](https://learningcircles.p2pu.org/en/courses/) to give you an idea of what learning circle facilitators are using.
-There are also course aggregator websites like [class-central](https://www.class-central.com/) and [open culture](http://www.openculture.com/freeonlinecourses) that might help you along your path.
+Take a look at [our current course list](https://learningcircles.p2pu.org/en/courses/) to give you an idea of what learning circle facilitators are currently using as inspirtation.
+There are also course aggregator websites like [class-central](https://www.class-central.com/) and [open culture](http://www.openculture.com/freeonlinecourses) that you should know about too.

+With your help, educators, librarians and learning circle facilitators will be able to find the right open course to for their communities in less time.

 ## Getting Started